Info Captain

 Brett Lee

 Brett Lee was the most essential part of winning the World Cup of Australia in 2003 and 2007.
-In the T20 World Cup of 2007, Brett Lee made the history of fastest bowling and did a hat-trick in a T20I match.
+In the T20 World Cup of 2007, Brett Lee made history with the fastest bowling and did a hat-trick in a T20I match.
 He enjoyed fame for around 13 years and took over 700 wickets during his cricket career.
 Keep his name as one of the world’s fastest bowlers.

 3- Shaun Tait